ste-fa-no/data-driven-software-engineer-evaluation/README.md

 1. **Fork this Repository**: please fork this repository to your own GitHub account to work independently
 2. **Complete the Tasks**: clone your fork locally, complete the tasks, and commit your changes to your fork
 3. When your work is complete, send the link to your repository to the following e-mail address: *softwarearchitect@minervadigitalintelligence.com*

+## Deadline

+You have 48 hours from the time of receiving this link to submit your completed repository link via email.